-Pompeo to lay out post-nuclear deal strategy to contain Iran
+Pompeo issues steep demands for nuclear treaty with Iran

-WASHINGTON (AP) — Secretary of State Mike Pompeo is laying out the Trump administration’s strategy for constraining Iran’s nuclear program and opposing its other behavior in the region following President Donald Trump’s withdrawal from the 2015 nuclear deal.
+WASHINGTON (AP) — Secretary of State Mike Pompeo issued a steep list of demands Monday that he said should be included in a nuclear treaty with Iran to replace the Obama-era deal, threatening “the strongest sanctions in history” if Iran doesn’t change course.

-Pompeo will present the approach during a speech Monday at the conservative Heritage Foundation.
-It’s Pompeo’s first major policy speech since starting as top U.S. diplomat.
+Following President Donald Trump’s withdrawal from the deal, the United States will ensure “Iran has no possible path to a nuclear weapon, ever,” Pompeo said.
+As he called for a better agreement to constrain Iran’s activities, he said the U.S. would “apply unprecedented financial pressure” to bring Tehran back to the table.

-The speech comes a week after Trump announced he was pulling out of the deal struck by President Barack Obama, Iran and world powers.
-Europeans allies had pleaded with Trump not to scuttle that deal.
+“These will end up being the strongest sanctions in history by the time we are complete,” Pompeo said at the conservative Heritage Foundation, his first major policy speech since taking over as top diplomat.

-Pompeo is expected to call for those same allies and other nations to join the U.S. in ramping up pressure on Iran in hopes of securing what Trump has described as a “better deal.”
+Pompeo’s list of 12 requirements included many that Iran is highly unlikely to consider.

 Most Read Nation & World Stories